 It may be your perfect property, you may even have put an offer in that has been accepted; but if your survey results are not what you hoped for, it can be a jarring experience.
 The best you can be is prepared.
-So whether you had a red condition rating with your Homebuyers Survey, or had some underlying issues from your Building Survey, let's go through the next steps you should take after receiving a bad survey.
+So whether you had a red condition rating with your Homebuyers Survey, or had some underlying issues from your Structural Survey, let's go through the next steps you should take after receiving a bad survey.

 This includes who you should talk to in order to get advice on the survey, what steps you should take in order to try and remedy the negative results, and some tips on what to do if a happy middle ground cannot be found.